Gnocchi Pomodoro (recipe linked below)

 Shavuot is an annual Jewish festival of dual significance.
 Agriculturally, it commemorates the time when the first fruits were harvested and brought to the Temple, historically, it also celebrates the giving of the Torah at Mount Sinai.
 To mark Shavuot I always prepare a dairy-based menu that incorporates honey in some form or fashion.

-This year Shavuot is being observed from sunset May 26 – nightfall May 28.
-Will I be hosting a get together?
-That’s the plan but we’ll see… Here are some ideas I’m playing around with for this year’s menu 🙂
+This year Shavuot is being observed from sunset May 18 – nightfall May 20, I don’t think I’ll be holding an actual seder but I will be cooking up a storm.
+Here is this year’s menu 🙂

 For more kosher holiday recipes check out the Jewish Cooking section of Veni Mangé – The Trinigourmet Amazon Bookstore!